 59% of customers say that personalized customer service based on past interactions is very important to winning their business.

 Customer segmentation allows you to assist different customer groups based on their unique needs.
 For instance, we all know that baby boomers (people born between 1946 to 1964) are not the most tech-savvy.
 So, for your customers aged more than 50 years, you might want to offer them support on channels such as phone or on-site that they are familiar with instead of modern channels such as live chat.
+Customer service scripts can help your agents steer customer communication in the right direction.

 To further enhance your customer service efforts, you can use a tool such as ProProfs Help Desk.
 Agents can easily view past customer interactions at a glance and offer personalized service at scale.